thegrumpys/odop/docs/design/SimplifiedUI.md

 Simple Spring Calculator
 This alternative provides no direct ability to Constrain, FIX, Search, Seek or Trade.
-Those features should be inaccessible or disabled.
+Those features should be inaccessible or disabled for this view.
 A user that wants these features should use one of the other views.

 See [Issue #432: Allow value inputs within Reports](https://github.com/thegrumpys/odop/issues/432)